Nelitarnia/WO3U-speedrun-guide/WO3U-speedrun-guide.md

 More about the specific theoretical uses and other details of this glitch:

 - If you do an attack towards a wall, your character model becomes pushed backwards according to the current attack's projection.
 Since the model itself has no collision, it will temporarily go through walls.
 If you have a character with a lengthy "dash" attack like Yukimura Sanada, you can propel the character model backwards up to several meters through walls, potentially hitting enemies and level triggers that are close enough.
-In other words, this is an alternative and unique way to hit enemies through walls with certain characters, and being able to hit triggers through walls early might allow a skip in some level too.
+In other words, this is an alternative, unique way to hit enemies through walls with certain characters, and being able to hit triggers through walls early might allow a skip in some level too.
 However, so far it hasn't been possible to stay on the wrong side of a wall once the current attack ends.
 Your character model is always moved back "in bounds" to the side you started from, preventing this tactic from being an universal wall clip.

 - Although most attacks work so that your character's collision returns back to the character model at the end of the attack, this effect can be reversed with most ground-based attacks if you interrupt the attack in the middle by f.e. jumping or doing an air special.
 With lengthy "dash" attacks, this allows you to instantly teleport your character model up to several meters, potentially allowing you to bypass level triggers.
 Yukimura Sanada's air special also works for this purpose, which is convenient since it's the single longest dash in the game.